intel/llvm/xptifw/doc/XPTI_Framework.md

 | | Serial | 2% | ~360K | ~137K | ~37K|~19K|
 | | 4 | 2% | ~345K | ~135K | ~37K|~19K|

-The above data from the table is only provided to provide a guideline on what to expect with the instrumentation.
+The above data from the table is only provided as a guideline on what to expect with the instrumentation.
 The events/second can be quite high if the callback handlers are written efficiently.
 So the range of events that can be serviced can be ~300,000 to 10000 per second depending on the cost of handling the callbacks.